In this guide

 The court also deals with breaches of planning laws, such as when development is undertaken without approval or if work is carried out that is not in the conditions of approval.

-When a breach of law occurs, the council or the State Commission Assessment Panel may request the court to order a person to stop work and remedy the situation, or to prosecute the person.
+When a breach of law occurs, the council or the SCAP may request the court to order a person to stop work and remedy the situation, or to prosecute the person.